kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 Here, I'll discuss what happens in which scenario, and make sure there's no worry.

-Let's say pod1 is during the preemption process (node1) at `AsyncPostFilter`, the next scheduling cycle is scheduling pod2.
+Let's say pod1 is during the preemption process (node1) at the preemption goroutine, the next scheduling cycle is scheduling pod2.

 #### The pod2's scheduling is successful (pod2 is equal or lower priority than pod1)